Fiddle Leaf Fig Care for Beginners:

 Here’s how to care for your fiddle leaf fig when you first get it home and in the first few weeks.

+Another fiddle leaf fig care tip is about light!
 Fiddle leaf figs love light!
-Find a sunny part of your home (a south-facing window is perfect!) where the tree can get lots of light, but not necessary intense light.
+Find a sunny part of your home (a south-facing window is perfect!) where the tree can get lots of light, but not necessarily intense light.
 (West-facing windows tend to be a little too bright in the afternoon, and your plant can get sunburned!)

 Make sure this area is also free from drafts or blasts of hot air from vents.
 You can also put your tree outside if the weather is moderate.

-If you don’t have a good place in your home, consider investing in grow lights.
+If you don’t have a good place in your home, consider investing in grow lights like these.

 TIP: Rotate your plant every week to make sure all leaves get access to sunlight.

 To see if your tree needs water, stick your finger in the soil.
 If it’s damp an inch under the surface, you’re good!
 If it’s a little dry, it might need more water.
-If it feels wet an inch under the surface, you might be overwatering.
+If it feels wet an inch under the surface, you might be over-watering.
+The best way to tell if your plant is thirsty is to use a moisture meter like this one.

 Most potting soils contain nutrients to support plant growth, but it doesn’t take long for the tree to use up all those nutrients.
 That’s why fertilizer is so important for a healthy plant!